aintSuper-Mario/odin-recipes/README.md

 # odin-recipes
-Recipe page using HTML and CSS.
+Recipe page using HTML and little bit of CSS.